-The Liverpool manager insists that the club have no intention of selling the striker but believes the Uruguayan is on the same level as Cristiano Ronaldo and Lionel Messi
+The Liverpool manager insists that the club have no intentions of selling the striker but believes that the Uruguayan is on the same level as Cristiano Ronaldo and Lionel Messi

 The Uruguay international's 28 goals have been integral to the Reds' Premier League title challenge this season after the club were forced to reject two bids from Arsenal last summer.